 Many of us like to brand our iPaper publications by using our logos, colors, preloaders and so on.
-Very often, we want all of these to be exactly the same.
-So what do we do?
+Very often, we want these to be the same across all our content.
+So, what do we do?
 We edit each Flipbook separately to make sure these match.
-While this is easy to do for two Flipbooks, it can be cumbersome when you have a lot of flipbooks.
+While this is easy to do for two Flipbooks, it can be cumbersome when you have many flipbooks.

-And what happens if you change your logo two years down the road, or find a better picture as the favicon?
+And what happens if you change your logo two years down the road, or create a better version of your favicon?
 Well, you would have to go through all of these Flipbooks and edit each one of them to match the new setting.
-We all know nobody has time for that.
+Nobody has time for that.

 Enter inherited settings

-Wouldn't it be great to have a feature that allows you to apply settings to multiple Flipbooks at the same time?
-Well, there is one, and we call it inherited settings.
-It's quite easy to make use of it.
+Wouldn't it be great to have a feature that allows you to apply settings to multiple Flipbooks simultaneously?
+Well, there is one; we call it Inherited settings and it's effortless to make use of.